kagg-design/woof-by-category/readme.txt

 = Updating =

-Automatic updates should work like a charm; as always though, ensure you back up your site just in case.
+Automatic updates should work like a charm; as always, though, ensure you back up your site just in case.

 == Frequently Asked Questions ==